kdar/ckbackup/README.md

 Notes
 =====

-This is HIGHLY personalized and not to be used generally.
-Modify for your own use or submit a PR.
+This was made more for personal use, but feel free to submit an issue or PR.